-Below are descriptions of our research interests, organized by methodology.
+Below are descriptions of our research interests – the categories often overlap!

 LOLA and GRAIL datasets showing the topography (left) and gravity (right) of the Moon, respectively.

 Volcanism and cryovolcanism

 Volcanic activity, including icy cryovolcanic activity, reflect the thermal history of planets.
 For some bodies, volcanism is fundamentally connected with climate and orbital history.
 Lava flows also shape the geomorphology of planetary surfaces.